 Outdoor Maintenance Assistant

-Expectations regarding number of hours and times: Work must be from 7:00am-11:00am, Monday through Friday.
-Number of hours is flexible.
+Expectations regarding number of hours and times: Work must be from 7 am to 11 am, Monday–Friday.
+The number of hours is flexible.

-Qualifications: Must be able to walk around the site, lift up to 20 pounds, and be reasonably tolerant to hot/cold weather.
+Qualifications: Must be able to walk around the site, lift up to twenty pounds, and be reasonably tolerant to hot/cold weather.
 Must wear clothing appropriate for weather.